cedric05/dothttp-docs/docs/variables.md

 }
 ```

-In this example, the `access_token` is set up to be generated dynamically by executing the specified command when accessed.
+In this example, the `access_token` variable is generated by running the specified command when accessed.

-## Os Environment Variables:
+## OS Environment Variables

-To use an OS environment variable in an HTTP file, prefix the variable name with DOTHTTP_ENV_.
+To use OS environment variables in an HTTP file, prefix the variable name with `DOTHTTP_ENV_`.

 #### Example:

-Define or export a variable, such as DOTHTTP_ENV_date, to use `{{date}}` it in the following HTTP request:
+Define or export a variable, such as `DOTHTTP_ENV_date`, and access it as `{{date}}` in the HTTP request:

 ```http
 GET https://req.dothttp.dev/get